gonzrubio/ML_Papers/Generative_Networks/Variational_Auto-Encoders/AEVB_Kingma_&_Welling_2013/README.md

   --lr                  learning rate
 ```

-The trained models and visualizations of the learned manifolds will be saved to `models/` `and outputs/`
+The trained models and visualizations of the learned manifolds will be saved to `models/` and to `outputs/`